martinwrangenby/gearpage/README.md

 - `E2E_TEST_USERNAME` user account email
 - `E2E_TEST_PASSWORD` - user account password
 - `E2E_TEST_UID` - user account ID
+- `BROWSERSTACK_USERNAME` - username for a browserstack account (needed for browserstack execution only)
+- `BROWSERSTACK_ACCESS_KEY` - access key for a browserstack account (needed for browserstack execution only)

 So if you're running your own firebase project, make sure to create a user for the purpose of running e2e tests and set the env variables listed above.
 #### Execution